Overview

 Using Quantified Paths

-This query retrieves paths that begin with one- or two-step subpaths containing edges labeled Follows
+To retrieve paths that begin with one- or two-step subpaths containing Follows

-property of those edges is greater than the specified value, and these subpaths must connect to node C01
+values are greater than a specified value, and these subpaths must connect to node C01

 :